nrobinson2000/dotfiles-plus/README.md

 ./install
 ```

-After the script completes, reboot your system and you should be presented with a graphical login.
+After the script completes, reboot your system.
+You should be presented with a

-Since this script does not make any assumptions about your graphics card or
+graphical login on boot.

-bootloader you should install and configure the appropriate packages if
+> Since this script does not make any assumptions about your graphics card or
-necessary.
+bootloader you should install and configure the appropriate packages if necessary.

 ## Recording